kurthamilton/MortgageComparison/README.md

 3. The results will automatically update as you make valid changes.
 Compare the spend using the graph or tables below.

 ## Browser support
-The calculator is written in native ES6, aspects of which are only currently (March 2016) natively supported by Chrome.
+The calculator is written in native ES6, aspects of which are only currently (March 2016) natively supported by Chrome and Firefox.
-Tested successfully against Chrome 48.
-Tested and failed against Firefox 44, Edge 25 (25 - already?!).
+Tested successfully against Chrome 48 and Firefox 44.
+Tested and failed against Edge 25 (25 - already?!).